Dubbing Doctor Who into Spanish

 When Lionheart took over the distribution rights for the US in May 1981 (see United States--1981), the rights to Latin American were assumed by Western-World Television Inc (a co-owner of Lionheart).
 Based on the known airdates, the only Latin American country known to have screened Doctor Misterio after 1981 is Colombia.
 They would most likely have utilised the old Time-Life tapes.

-- The dubbed Tom Baker episodes were adapted from the ones that had been edited for the United States, but of course without the Howard da Silva narrations.
+- The dubbed Tom Baker episodes were adapted from the ones that had been edited for the United States.
+The scripts for the Howard da Silva narrations were also translated and dubbed into Spanish.

 - As had been the case with the Hartnells, the dubbing was rather haphazard in places, with footsteps sounding the same no matter what the terrain, and with background sound effects suddenly starting and stopping.
 As an example, in the dub for The Sontaran Experiment the sonic screwdriver and Styre's robot are completely silent in some scenes, and one of the Galsec astronauts is clearly heard to shout "please!" in English at one point.
 Tacky 1940's-style film noir music was also dubbed on to replace the original music.